kenhkan/morrison/README.md

 Ports that are not part of the component definition but are automatically available for each component.

-An automatic port is used to transmit signals of shutting down or delayed start of a process.
 An automatic input port activates a process upon receiving an IP.
+In Morrison it's called `*activate*`.

 An automatic output port sends an IP upon the process terminating.
+In Morrison it's called `*on-termination*`.

 ## References